Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdoverloaded.md

 **Definition**

-Defines the reminder division operation.
+Defines the reminder division operation on type `T`.

 ### `mod`